 - 3.5.2 Any board, commission or committee formed under this section shall comply with the requirements of the Ralph M. Brown Act.
 The Board may establish rules, regulations, policies, bylaws or procedures to govern any such commissions, boards, or committees, and shall determine whether members shall be compensated or entitled to reimbursement for expenses. - 3.6 Director Compensation.
 Directors shall serve without compensation from VCEA.
 However, Directors may be compensated by their respective appointing authorities.
-The Board, however, may adopt by resolution a policy relating to the reimbursement by VCEA of expenses incurred by Directors. - 3.7 Voting.
+The Board, however, may adopt by resolution a policy relating to the reimbursement by VCEA of expenses incurred by Directors. - Noting.
 In general, as described below in Section 3.7.3, action by VCEA Board will be taken solely by a majority vote of the total number of Directors present; provided, however, that so long as VCEA consists of three or less members, all actions of the Board shall require the affirmative vote of at least one director appointed by each member.
 In addition, as described below in Section 3.7.4, upon request of two (2) Directors each from a different member agency, a weighted vote by shares will also be conducted.
-When such a request is made, an action must be approved by both a majority vote of Directors present and a majority of the weighted vote by shares.
+When such a request is made, an action must be approved by both a majority vote of Directors present and a majority of the weighted vote by shares present.
+No action may be approved solely by a vote by shares.
 The voting shares of Directors and approval requirements for actions of the Board shall be as follows: